An email newsletter is one of the most powerful marketing vehicles for any restaurant.

 How often should I send a newsletter?

-How often do you have something truly interesting to say?
-Plan your newsletter’s schedule at a cadence that feels sustainable.
-If weekly is too often; bi-weekly or once a month may be ideal.
-Special events, holidays, promotions, new menu items, or other big changes at the restaurant (or, small changes you want to make a big deal about!) are other great reasons to send a newsletter.
+Special events, holidays, promotions, new menu items, or other big changes at the restaurant (or, small changes you want to make a big deal about!) are other great triggers to send a newsletter.

 What should my newsletter contain?